Access doesn’t guarantee social participation

 Nordic Charter for Universal Design

-This article will be of interest to policy makers and anyone else interested in furthering universal design principles across all aspects of society.
-Using the 2012 UD Conference in Oslo as a catalyst, the Nordic countries worked together to create a common goal and strategy for dealing with the challenges of an ageing population as well as meeting their obligations under the UN Convention on the Rights of Persons with Disability.
-Although published as an academic article in the Scandinavian Journal of Public Health, it is informative in the way it covers the built environment, products, services, and ICT.
+UD logoPolicy makers and anyone else interested in furthering universal design principles across all aspects of society will find this useful.
+Nordic countries worked together to create a common strategy for meeting the challenges of an ageing population as well as their obligations under the UN Convention on the Rights of Persons with Disability.
+The article is informative in the way it covers the built environment, products, services and ICT.
+This is published as an academic article in the Scandinavian Journal of Public Health.

-You will need institutional access for a free read, or request a copy from authors on ResearchGate.
+You will need institutional access for a free read, or request a copy from the author on ResearchGate.